Cercopagis pengoi: Invasive species

 Cercopagis pengoi was brought to the American Great Lakes in ship ballast water from the Black Sea.
-It has been documented in Lake Ontario (1998), Lake Erie (2002), Lake Huron (2002), Lake Michigan (1999), and the Finger Lakes of New York (Canandaigua, Cayuga, Keuka, Cross, Otisco, Owasco, and Seneca lakes.
+It has been documented in Lake Ontario (1998), Lake Erie (2002), Lake Huron (2002), Lake Michigan (1999), the Finger Lakes of New York (Canandaigua, Cayuga, Keuka, Cross, Otisco, Owasco, and Seneca lakes, and the NYCDEP Pepacton Reservoir (2024).
 The species is transported in the live wells, bait water, and ropes of recreational fishing and boating.
 C. pengoi’s wide tolerance levels and ability to reproduce both sexually and asexually makes it a very successful invader.
 Asexual reproduction allows for rapid population growth, and then resting eggs which are produced sexually can stick to boats and fishing gear and dispersed into new bodies of water.

 In the Baltic and in the Great Lakes, planktivorous fish and mysids are reported to prey on C. pengoi, implying that it has become a new food source.
 C. pengoi directly competes with native zooplanktivores like alewife and rainbow smelt.
 Furthermore, C. pengoi have a long spine which deters planktivorous fish from consuming them.
 These factors cause disruption in the lower trophic levels of the Great Lakes food web which can eventually trickle up the food chain to cause problems with fish stock through a trophic cascade.